thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

 We first get the selected item in the grid by using the `select()` function on the grid (which is the **this** context in our event handler).
 Since the `select` function returns an array of selected elements we index into it to get the first selected element.
-Since we bound the grid server-side, the grid on the client-side doesn't actually have any `dataItem`'s that we can access.
+Since we bound the grid server-side, the grid on the client-side doesn't actually have any `dataItem`s that we can access.
 This means we have to find the text of the suggested value by using jQuery to find the &lt;td&gt; that has the text we need.
-Once we assign the text we found to the value of the payment terms override textarea.
+Once this is done, we assign the text we found to the value of the payment terms override textarea.
 After setting the value, we find the suggested values window, using jQuery, and close it.

 ### Setting up the Comments Section